guildai/guildai/guild/tests/steps-restart.md

     [4]  m1:fail+        completed
     [5]  m1:steps-batch  completed  fail=no

-parent_run.
+Restarting the pipeline reruns the batch and new trials are generated.

     >>> parent_run = run_capture("guild select -Fo steps-batch")

-Restarting the pipeline reruns all steps.

     >>> run(f"guild run --restart {parent_run} fail=no -y")
     INFO: [guild] restarting fail: ... fail=[no, no, no]